Clarusway-european-coders/SocialMedia/readme.md

 - On profile page clicking on profile sends to a non existing page.
 - Tweets are not displayed according to their published date. [done]
 - Users can like tweets more than once.
+- Other tweet users profile name is not visible nor othes can visit it.

 ## Missing features